-Livigno’s recipe of a fair-sized mountain, high altitude and fairly low prices is uncommon, and obviously attractive, and may be enough to get it on to your shortlist.
+Livigno’s recipe of a fair-sized mountain, high altitude and fairly low prices is uncommon, and obviously attractive, and may be enough to get it on to your shortlist, especially if you are a beginner or unadventurous intermediate.
 But don’t overlook the non-trivial drawbacks we list above.

 News – 2012/13

 Heli-skiing was allowed for the first time – just for two weeks at the end of February.
 This may well be repeated.